dipaloke/digitalhippo/README.md

 - stripe is used for checkout session. card & wechatPay are enabled.
 - After payment people gets redirected to thankyou page, from where they can download the product.
 - website will keep polling for stripe webhook until payment was made successfully.
 Otherwise we don't release the asset to download.
+- Receipt Email template taken from ([react email](https://demo.react.email/)).

 ## Packages :

-- ShadCn : UI : Sign-up page(input, label, dropdown-menu, skelton)
+- ShadCn : UI : Sign-up page(input, label, dropdown-menu, skelton, scrollArea)

 - LucideReact : Icons